danielmitrache/PTFITB_Web_Game/README.md

 <h2><b>PLAY THE GAME HERE: https://danielmitrache.github.io/PTFITB/</b></h2>

 ## Overview
 "Put the Fries in the Bag!" is a Web Python-based game (compiled to WebAssembly) where the player navigates a character to collect fries and place them in a bag while avoiding obstacles.
+The game is a parody of the computer science student life jokes.
+While being a parody game, it features fun and balanced gameplay, well thought-out design and endless replayabilty, making it the perfect time killer.

 ## Features
 - **Player Movement**: Move the player using the `W`, `A`, `S`, `D` keys